sepp-ai/erlacher-advisory/GITHUB_PAGES_SETUP.md

 1. Go to [GitHub.com](https://github.com) and sign in
 2. Click the **"+"** button in the top right → **"New repository"**
-3. Name your repository: `ai-strategy-advisor-website`
+3. Name your repository: `erlacher-advisory`
 4. Make it **Public** (required for free GitHub Pages)
 5. **Don't** initialize with README (we already have one)
 6. Click **"Create repository"**